Where enterprise AI stops

 LangGraph pauses at the approval gate.
 The database is never mutated without an explicit Approve signal from the user.

-Drop a CSV, Claude infers the field mapping, ambiguous columns are flagged for human review.
-One command confirms it into the solver.
+Drop a CSV or connect SAP — Claude infers the field mapping, ambiguous columns are flagged for human review.
+Same pipeline, any data source.

 Five scenarios before you commit